Bri3ght/Bri3ght/README.md

  - bullying like a type of joke - i don't get it.
  - ones, who do not understand other people's problems and/or belittle them. - just no.

- that's all ! i'm actually friendly and willing to accomodate you
+ that's all ! i'm actually friendly and willing to accomodate you, might be just too shy to approach first.

  i have diagnosed depression and is very sensitive at the moment. what i say down is not even a half, but it's important. i don't ask you to feel sorry or pitying towards me, i'm just saying what my mental state isn't all flowers and rainbows.